plewis/plewis.github.io/phylogenetics/lab-ape.md

     t <- read.tree(text="((A:1,B:1)E:10,(C:1,D:1)F:10)G;")

-The attribute <tt>text</tt> is needed because we are entering the Newick tree description in the form of a string, not supplying a file name.
+The attribute `text` is needed because we are entering the Newick tree description in the form of a string, not supplying a file name.
 Note that I have labeled the root node G and the two interior nodes E (ancestor of A and B) and F (ancestor of C and D).

 Plot the tree to make sure the tree definition worked:

     plot(t, show.node.label=T)
     axisPhylo()

-Here we're using APE's **plot** command (earlier we used PhyTools' **plotTree** command). axisPhylo is also an APE command.
+Here we're using APE's `plot` command (earlier we used PhyTools' `plotTree` command). `axisPhylo` is also an APE command.
 You can find out which package this (or some other) command is in using either

     ?axisPhylo